rydmike/flex_color_picker/README.md

 accent colors.

 Give the `ColorPicker` a heading and a subheading for the color shades, typically Text widgets with appropriate style.
-Decide if the Material shades can be selected or not and if the selected color names and code are visible in the picker.
-If the color HEX RGB code is visible, the picker also includes a button that allows you to copy the selected color's code to the clipboard.
-On the wheel picker you can also enter a HEX RGB for the color to be selected.
+Decide if the Material shades can be selected or not and if the selected color name and RGB code are visible in the picker.
+If the color HEX RGB code is visible, the picker can also includes a button that allows you to copy the selected color's code to the clipboard directly from the field.
+On the wheel picker you can enter a HEX RGB color code and the wheel picker will move to select the color as it is being entered, while also creating a swatch for it.

 The shape, size and spacing of the color picker items can be modified.
-There is a built-in dialog that can be used to show and use the `ColorPicker` in a pre-made dialog.
+There is a built-in dialog that can be used to show and use the `ColorPicker` in a dialog.
 You can of course also make your own dialog and just use the color picker widget in your own custom dialog.

 <img src="https://github.com/rydmike/flex_color_picker/blob/master/resources/ColorPickerAllSize50-lower.png?raw=true" alt="ColorPicker variations lower"/>